eugeis/shellchat/README.md

 #### **Example 9: Showing the Last Pipeline Status on Gitlab**

 **Input:**
-`sc show Gitlab last pipeline status of gitlab host https://some_host and some_project `
+`shc show Gitlab last pipeline status of gitlab host https://some_host and some_project `

 **Output:**
 ```shell